The timeout Statement

 redundant block.
 This example has

-almost the same behavior as above.
+almost the same behaviour as above.
 The difference here is that the

 detail file here is run on when either the sql module fails, or